vincentole/bike_sharing_demand_ann_from_scratch/README.md

 # Bike Sharing Demand - ANN From Scratch

+This is a regression problem from the Kaggle Challenge "Bike Sharing Demand".

 This project is for my personal learning, however, anyone who is also studying machine learning might find this helpful.

 I demonstrate how you can build a simple neural network (perceptron) from scratch to model a regression problem.